Weaverland Conference Electronic Technology Guidelines

 Potential for Overuse and Potentially Dangerous

 Making business calls on the Lord’s Day. (calling employees to schedule work for Monday)

 Using your cell phone in an area where others can hear your side of the conversation creates a disturbance and is inappropriate.

 Using your cell phone while driving is dangerous and illegal in some areas.

 Silly or inappropriate voice message greetings.

-In conclusion, the mobile phone for voice calls is acceptable but we need to keep in mind how we use them and what we portray to the world around us.
+In conclusion, the mobile phone is acceptable for voice calls but we need to keep in mind how we use them and what we portray to the world around us.